mooring/cctools-gcc-for-terminal-IDE-on-Android/README.md

-# cctools-gcc-for-terminal-IDE-on-Android
+# CCTOOLS's gcc for Terminal IDE on Android

 Terminal IDE App gives you the ability to runing shell in its env

-the build-in `install_gcc` is as good as i known but with some library version old
+The build-in gcc toolchain which is installed by `install_gcc` is as good as I known but with some library version old or lib missing.

-so I do an stupid thing to adopt the cctools's build tool-chain to Terminal IDE on Android
+So I do a stupid thing to adopt the cctools's build tool-chain to Terminal IDE on Android

 ## Step